 We are ideally located to offer an extensive program of trips to galleries and exhibitions in central London thus further enhancing the children’s learning.

 We recognise the many benefits that drama brings, principally to develop a child’s confidence and their interpersonal and performance skills.

 Drama lessons feature in every child’s timetable.
-Opportunities for performance start in the earliest days of a pupil’s Norland career taking the form of class assemblies in The Charter Hall and The Lower Years’ Nativity production.
-These performances increase in scale and demand as children progress through the school, with full year group productions in Year 3 and Year 6 and an Upper Years’ musical staged every two years.
+Opportunities for performance start in the earliest days of a pupil’s Norland career taking the form of class assemblies in The Charter Hall and Pre-Prep Nativity production.
+These performances increase in scale and demand as children progress through the school, with full year group productions in Year 3 and Year 6 and a Prep musical staged every two years.

-Opportunities to develop public speaking and skills are provided through the participation of all children in the annual Hooper Poetry Cup (Lower Years) and Reading Cup (Upper Years) competitions, as well as a LAMDA club and a Debating club.
+Opportunities to develop public speaking and skills are provided through the participation of all children in the annual Hooper Poetry Cup (Pre-Prep) and Reading Cup (Prep) competitions, as well as a Drama Club and a Debating club.

-A hugely popular part of life in the Lower Years is our provision of ballet which is available to all children in Reception through to Year 3.
+A hugely popular part of life in Pre-Prep is our provision of ballet which is available to all children in Reception onwards.
 Our offering is provided by Chelsea Ballet Schools who teach preschool dance, classical ballet, modern dance and tap.

 In addition to Chelsea Ballet’s gifted teachers, almost all classes are accompanied by one of a professional pianist.

 Chelsea Ballet Schools has a strong Mission Statement that seeks to enhance the lives of children through dance.